StephenRound/341work/week-10/readme.md

 I might have just misinterpreted how to make these site sketches with flexboxes.
 At first I did literal sketches of a website for each type of device it would be viewed on, but now I've made simple mspaint sketches with actual flexboxes shown.

 ![Mobile](rmimg/mobile.png)

 ![Tablet](rmimg/tablet.png)

 ![Web/PC](rmimg/web.png)

+##### Playing with flexboxes

+I've been struggling with flexboxes this week.
+I downloaded the example from the site, but playing around with it broke it.
+It didn't work after a while, even when I repaired the code back to its former state.
+I thought I had it working on the site proper, but I realized the text was automatically scaling with the window on my week 9 site too.
+[Here's](http://stephenround.github.io/341work/week-10-test/) the test site where I was playing with flexes.